MarekO-Dev/fibonacci_sequence/README.md

     - Returning the actual sequence values as a list

 Example usage:
+        1. Import FibonacciSequence class

+        from fibonacci_sequence import FibonacciSequence

-        1. Create new Object
+        2. Create new Object

         <object_name> = FibonacciSequence([int, int], int)

-        2. Call the object to view the sequence output into terminal
+        3. Call the object to view the sequence output into terminal

         <objectname>()

-        3. call the object and chain .return_sequence property for the actual sequence list
+        4. call the object and chain .return_sequence property for the actual sequence list

         fibonacci_sequence_list = <objectname>().return_sequence